 Each of these domains is supported by multiple controls, offering organizations a flexible framework that can be customized to address specific threats, compliance requirements, and operational needs.

-Security Capability Maturity Model in SCF
+Security Capability Maturity Model in Security Controls Framework

 The Security Capability Maturity Model within the Security Controls Framework (SCF) provides a structured approach for organizations to evaluate and enhance their cybersecurity posture over time.
 It enables businesses to assess the maturity level of their security processes, from basic, ad-hoc implementations to advanced, optimized security operations.